bipinKrishnan/ml-recipe-book/image_captioning.md

 :align: center
 ```

-Let's create an empty dataframe and lists required to store our image files and captions:
+Let's create an empty dataframe and two lists to store our image paths and captions:

 ```python
 import pandas as pd